NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 #### 2. AWS Container Service
 - There is access in underlying environment but there is still efficiency and portability.
+- Automatically scale containers, handle health checks, and manage their lifecycle based on traffic demand.
 - The container is a `Docker` container.
 (Widely known platforms that uses OS level virtualization to deliver software)
 - `Container`: is a package or object for a code and dependencies.
 Runs on top of an EC2 instances and are isolated from one another.